 Story of Gomez Mill House

-of the Gomez Foundation for Mill House
+Gomez Foundation for Mill House

-The Foundation Board includes direct descendents of the historic family owners and others dedicated to the restoration and preservation of Mill House and to the public's education of the historical significance of this irreplaceable incarnation of the American experience.
+The Foundation Board includes direct descendents of the historic family owners and others dedicated to the restoration and preservation of Mill House and to the public's education of the historical significance of this irreplaceable center of the American experience.

 of Trustees / Council

 The Gomez Foundation for Mill House is a tax-exempt, non-for-profit 501(c) (3) corporation registered in the State of New York, pursuant to Section 170(f)(8) of the Internal Revenue Code. and is chartered by the New York State Board of Regents.